lichen14/MaskMixAdv/README.md

 $ cd MaskMixAdv
 $ pip install -r requirements.txt
 ```

-## Model Implementation
-In this paper, we evaluate 19 pre-trained ResNet50 models, including: 1 supervised ImageNet model, 17 self-supervised models, and our proposed model.
-To download and prepare all models in the same format, run:

 # Dataset
 Datasets and more details can be found from the following links.